Television in the Republic of Ireland: History

 The Department of Finance was incensed with this and asked the government to tell O'Broin to resubmit the proposals through the Department of Finance according to the formal procedures of the Civil Service.
 John A. Costello, the Taoiseach, did so and returned the memo to the Department of Post and Telegraphs.
 The Minister for Finance refused to look at TV, calling it a "luxury service".
 Through this O'Broin was able to get funding for the research he had asked for.

-The public service broadcaster, Telefís Éireann, opened in 1961, followed by an additional channel RTÉ2 in November 1978.
+The public service broadcaster, Telefís Éireann, opened in 1961 with the first public transmissions on 31 December 1961.
+An additional channel RTÉ2 began operation in November 1978.
 TG4 launched on 31 October 1996 as a free-to-air public service broadcaster that targets Irish language viewers.

 The earliest colour broadcasts in Ireland took place in 1968.
-However, a full-time colour service was only introduced in 1973, with The Late Late Show remaining in monochrome until 1976.
+However, a full colour service was only introduced in 1973, with The Late Late Show remaining in monochrome until 1976.

 On 20 September 1998, TV3 launched as the first independent commercial broadcaster in Ireland.
 In the 2000s television in Ireland expanded with the launch of Eir Sport 1, Bubble Hits (now defunct) and 3e (originally C6 on Cable, later added to Sky), which are available through PayTV cable and satellite services.
 TV3 purchased C6 and rebranded it 3e.
-Only with the launch of Saorview (FTA DTT) was 3e available Free to Air.
+Only with the launch of Saorview (FTA DTT) was 3e available free-to-air.

 Ireland commenced its switch over to its free-to-air digital terrestrial television (DTT) in October 2010.
 This provided viewers with greater viewing opportunities with an increase in public service channels, i.e. of commercial services with the possibility of more public service channels from existing public service broadcaster and possibly two new channels, the Houses of the Oireachtas Channel and the Irish Film Channel, subject to finance from the government for the last two.
 The then Minister for Communications Pat Rabbitte aspired to have a complete DTT service rolled out by 31 December 2011.